-Though gel-coat is a very durable material, it is susceptible to scratches, blistering, and weblike cracking (crazing) over time.
+Though gel-coat is a very durable material, it is susceptible to scratches, blistering, and web-like cracking (crazing) over time.
 It is elastic enough to withstand strong blows while flexing with the hull's movement.
-Gel-coat problems are cosmetic and will not effect the structural integrity of your boat.
+Gel-coat problems are cosmetic and will not affect the structural integrity of your boat.